ideabosque/SAP-B1-RESTful/README.md

 ## Installation
-  1. Download and decompress the packages from the following url.
+  1. Download and decompress the package from the following url.

   https://github.com/ideabosque/SAP-B1-RESTful/zipball/0.0.1